ekoerp1/Lucky-block-battleground-give-block-script-/README.md

 I made this in like 40 seconds ill try to update it long term to look better but it works rn

-Also void block is just 3 galixy and 2 rainbow blocks so I didnt add it
+Also void block is just 3 galaxy and 2 rainbow blocks so I didnt add it